 The demand for quants is global, and individuals can choose from a variety of career paths in the industry, based on their skills and interests.
 For example, quants conduct research and develop new models to support algorithmic trading at hedge funds and trading firms.
 Others are performing quantitative risk analysis for large scale insurance or pension funds.
 Other examples include research and development of investment strategies at banks or portfolio analytics at asset management firms.

-During the Summer FinMath program, you’ll have a chance to learn more about careers in Quant Finance through virtual company visits, an alumni panel, and presentations by our Career Development Office team.
+During the course, you’ll have a chance to learn more about careers in Quant Finance through presentations by our Career Development Office team.
 We can’t wait to help you explore the exciting world of quantitative finance!

 This course in Quantitative Portfolio Management and Algorithmic Trading teaches quantitative finance and algorithmic trading with an approach that emphasizes computation and application.
 The first half of the course focuses on designing, coding, and testing automated trading strategies in Python, with particular consideration to market models, infrastructure, and order execution.
 The second half of the course builds on this by covering case studies in quantitative investment that illustrate key issues in allocation, attribution, and risk management.
 Students will have the chance to learn classic models as well as more modern, computational approaches, all illustrated with application.